mukto90/mdc-youtube-downloader/readme.md

 4. Add shortcode `[youtube_downloader_form]` in your post, page, widget on in a template file; if you wish!
 You can use YouTube icon to generate shortcode in TinyMCE editor.

 ### Changelog

+= 3.0.0 =
+* New version release with AJAX enabled.

 = 2.1.1 =
 * Bug fixed.